 Where can I go for more information?

-You can find out more information about personal banking on the BBA website.
+You can find out more information about personal banking from the BBA.

-The BBA publishes a practical leaflet which answers in an easy-to-understand format, some of the questions people who are new or newly-returned to the UK have about opening accounts.
-You can find the leaflet on the BBA website.
+The BBA publishes a practical leaflet which answers in an easy-to-understand format, some of the questions people who are new or newly returned to the UK have about opening accounts.